SeaBirdsGet the app

 Pinch to 25× zoom

-Seabirds prefers your phone's virtual triple/dual camera, so pinching the viewfinder rolls smoothly across all three lenses — the same continuous range the native Camera app gives you.
+SeaBirds prefers your phone's virtual triple/dual camera, so pinching the viewfinder rolls smoothly across all three lenses — the same continuous range the native Camera app gives you.

 Range0.5× – 25×